Christopher-Schulze/Torwell/README.md

 scripts/backup_ui.sh
 ```
 The script copies `src/lib/components` to `src/lib/components_backup` so you can
 easily restore the previous UI.
+The backup directory is ignored by Git.